-The Bonds are expected to be rated "AA" (stable outlook) by S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P") and "A2" by Moody's Investors Service, Inc. ("Moody's") by virtue of a municipal bond insurance policy to be issued by Assured Guaranty Municipal Corp. at the time of delivery of the Bonds.
-The Bonds have an underlying rating of "Baa3" by Moody's without regard to credit enhancement.
+The Bonds have received an insured rating of "AA" (stable outlook) by S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P") by virtue of a municipal bond insurance policy to be issued by Assured Guaranty Municipal Corp. at the time of delivery of the Bonds.
+See "BOND INSURANCE."

-QUALIFIED TAX-EXEMPT OBLIGATIONS.....
+TAX EXEMPTION....